NALC works on several projects outside of our key strategic aims. Find out more below:

 Principal authorities – whose tax-raising powers are capped – deliver fewer services and maintain fewer local assets than they formerly did.
 As a result, they are looking towards local councils to take over many of these responsibilities.
-This is one thing for the town councils – which already have a larger staff base and significant precepting income – but quite another for smaller councils, most of which have one employee, a part-time clerk, or a clerk and lengthsman.
+This is one thing for the town councils – which already have a more extensive staff base and significant precepting income – but quite another for smaller councils, most of which have one employee, a part-time clerk, or a clerk and lengthsman.

 Smaller councils are pulling out the stops to rise to the challenges, and NALC’s Smaller Councils Committee enables the constituency it represents to function by:

 - Producing a range of guidance, good practice material and model documents specifically for small councils